Chart Color Schemes

 Campbell displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Campbell, as per the latest Census evaluation, 50.9% of dwellings were houses, with the remaining 49.1% being other types such as semi-detached and apartments.
-This compares to the Australian Capital Territory's (ACT) figures of 63.3% houses and 36.7% other dwellings.
+In Campbell, as per the latest Census evaluation, 50.9% of dwellings were houses while 49.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+This contrasts with the Australian Capital Territory's figures of 63.3% houses and 36.7% other dwellings.
 Home ownership in Campbell stood at 30.7%, with mortgaged dwellings at 30.3% and rented ones at 39.0%.
-The median monthly mortgage repayment was $2,400, higher than the ACT average of $2,080.
-The median weekly rent in Campbell was $500, compared to the ACT's $450.
-Nationally, Campbell's mortgage repayments were significantly higher at $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,400, exceeding the Australian Capital Territory average of $2,080.
+The median weekly rent in Campbell was $500, compared to the Australian Capital Territory figure of $450.
+Nationally, Campbell's median monthly mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing